gatewayprogrammingschool/Faslinq/doks/why/index.md

 Faslinq is a library of Linq-like extension methods for `List<T>` and arrays that speeds up query and filter operations by providing combined overloads of common patterns.

+## An Out of This World Example

-You're mission is to send five Starfleet Captains on a mission to Alpha Centauri from the ships currently in the Earth sector.
+You're orders are to send up to five Starfleet Captains on a mission to Alpha Centauri from the ships currently in the Earth sector.

 ```csharp
 // Using Linq